Subscribe to our Gay Travel Newsletter here

 Thailand’s Politics

-Unfortunately, there’s a disconnect between how Thailand treats LGBTQ visitors and locals.
-The country is famous for fabulous gay destination weddings…but local same-sex couples still can’t get married or even enjoy the legal rights of partnership.
-Still, Thailand is Asia’s trailblazer.
-People enjoy an impressive list of anti-discrimination laws concerning employment and housing.
-Public opinion of lesbian, gay and bisexual people is outstanding.
-And 89% of Thai people said they’d accept a homosexual colleague, while 80% would accept a homosexual family member.
+Fortunately, locals still enjoy an impressive list of anti-discrimination laws concerning employment and housing.
+Public acceptance of the LGBTQ+ community (in all its forms and expressions) is outstanding.
+And 89% of Thai people said theyโ€™d accept a homosexual colleague, while 80% would accept a homosexual family member.

 The Scene